Byronpv/PlatziConf/README.md

 # PlatziConf

-A conference aplication *Demo* was developed, loading the data of the exhibitors and schedule from the *Firebase*, using basic components of Android
+A conference aplication was developed for practical purposes, loading the data of the exhibitors and schedule from the *Firebase*, using basic components of Android
 - Fragments
 - DialogFragments
 - RecyclerView